glowieframework/glowie-website/documentation/v1.x/forms-and-data/element.md

 ```

 ### Removing data
 You can remove data from the Element by using `$element->remove()` along with the key for the data you want to remove.
+You can also use an array of keys to remove.

 _Example_
 ```php